bsmietanka/spixel/README.txt

  - cmake (http://www.cmake.org/download/)
  - A C++11 compatible C++ compiler (tested on GCC 4.8.2 and Visual Studio 2013)
  - OpenCV (tested on 2.4.10, http://opencv.org/downloads.html)
+ - libpng and png++

+OpenCV, libpng and png++ can be easily obtained using apt-get command on Ubuntu Linux.
+On Windows you can download them from the pages listed above.

 Build Instructions:
  - Linux: run